 department III: 2 clubs (soon to be affiliated 4 more)

-As you can see, Holland divided in three districts due to fast grow of the Sport.
+As you can see, Holland divided in three districts due to the fast grow of the sport.
 Girls classes were called " Powder - Puff " classes.
-AVRO Fietscross Trophy: 4 events broadcasted, each 1 hour.
+AVRO Fietscross Trophy: 4 events scheduled and broadcasted, each 1 hour.
 These would become a routine up and till summer 1984 and proved to be a great marketing tool for BMX.

 Start of a national BMX magazine called "Fietscross Magazine".